 We are fully committed to the work we do in the community, whether that be through pro bono work, donation or participation.
 We are proud of our association and involvement with a variety of charities and community programs.

-Working with a number of leading Western Australian health professionals, MPH established Rafiki Surgical Missions in 2004.
-MPH continues to coordinate Rafiki, cover the admininstration costs and raise funds for its continuing growth.
-Since its first mission in 2004, a total of 29 surgical missions to Tanzania have changed the lives of thousands of Tanzanians with conditions such as cleft lip, cleft palates and burns contractures.
+Working with a number of leading Western Australian health professionals, MPH established Rafiki Australia Tanzania (Rafiki) in 2004.
+MPH continues to coordinate Rafiki, cover the administration costs and raise funds for its continuing growth.
+Since its first mission in 2004, a total of 33 surgical trips to Tanzania have changed the lives of thousands of Tanzanians with conditions such as cleft lip, cleft palates and burns contractures.
 The operations undertaken have not just helped the patients by alleviating the pain and suffering, but they have helped them become accepted members of their communities.

-Volunteers from MPH have also helped Rafiki send 44 x 40 foot containers of desperately needed second-hand medical equipment to hospitals in Tanzania.
+Volunteers from MPH have also helped Rafiki send more than 55 x 40-foot containers of desperately needed second-hand medical equipment to hospitals in Tanzania, including 15 ambulances.
 With a replacement value of over $10M this equipment is greatly needed and being put to great use by hospitals, dispensaries and clinics in Tanzania.

-In addition to attending to these needs, ATYA has conducted three professional development courses for Tanzanian teachers, two in Tanzania and one in Western Australia.
+In addition to attending to these needs, ATS has conducted three professional development courses for Tanzanian teachers, two in Tanzania and one in Western Australia.

 ATS funded renovations and a new dorm house for NIRA orphanage in Dar es Salaam, which provides full-time care for 20 children orphans.

 Through ATS, a small group provides scholarships to underprivileged primary school children in Kilwa.
 Many of the children are orphans or living with single parents and by supporting these children with school fees and boarding fees to PEC School they have access to a much better education.
 ATS also provides support to PEC School through infrastructure projects and recently funded the construction of a cafeteria and library.